 The mission of the National Court Appointed Special Advocate (CASA) Association, together with its state and local members, is to support and promote court-appointed volunteer advocacy so that every abused and neglected child can be safe, establish permanence and have the opportunity to thrive.

-National CASA and our network of 951 local community programs support volunteers serving children.
+National CASA Association and our network of nearly 1,000 local community programs support volunteers serving children.
 The role of local CASA programs is to recruit, train and support volunteers in their work with abused children.

-Role of National CASA: National CASA offers critical leadership and support to provide quality advocacy and lead the continued growth of the CASA network.
+Role of National CASA Association: National CASA Association offers critical leadership and support to provide quality advocacy and lead the continued growth of the CASA network.
 Some of our specific activities:

 - Volunteer Recruitment and Public Awareness: We coordinate national campaigns to help recruit CASA volunteers and raise awareness about child abuse.